Public university: Peru

 Historically, many of the prestigious universities in Peru have been public, including the National University of San Marcos.
 Founded in May 1551, it is the top university in Peru and the oldest university in the Americas.
-To be admitted into one of the national public universities, students much have a high score on the admission test.
+To be admitted into one of the national public universities, students must have a high score on the admission test.

 In 2002, the most prestigious public universities joined and created the Strategic Alliance of Peruvian Universities, including National University of San Marcos, La Molina – National Agrarian University, National University of Engineering, Federico Villarreal University, and the National University of Callao.
 Other public and private universities joined as an associate or advisory members.